Relationship Property

 If your inheritance is significant and you want certainty that your inheritance remains your separate property, we recommend a Contracting Out Agreement as the best way to protect this.

-2. Keeping it separate from relationship property
+2. Keeping your inheritance separate from relationship property

 The alternative option to a Contracting Out Agreement is to keep your inheritance separate from your partner or spouse.
 This can be difficult to achieve in reality unless you are strict with the following practices: